rlancaste/Astro-Dev/README.md

 ## Importing the source folder
 In QT Creator, you can just go to "Open Project" and select the CMakeLists.txt in the folder of the project you want to edit.
+You can use one of the paths shown below.
+- ~/Projects/KStars-INDI-Mac-Dev/src-forked/indi/CMakeLists.txt
+- ~/Projects/KStars-INDI-Mac-Dev/src-forked/indi-3rdparty/CMakeLists.txt
+- ~/Projects/KStars-INDI-Mac-Dev/src/kstars/CMakeLists.txt
+- ~/Projects/KStars-INDI-Mac-Dev/src-forked/INDIWebManagerApp/CMakeLists.txt

 ![OpenProject](images/OpenProject.png "Open Project")
 ![Select the CMakeLists.txt](images/SelectCMakeLists.png "[Select the CMakeLists.txt")

 ## Selecting the build folder
 MAKE SURE that you use the already built build folder for KStars or INDI Web Manager App.
 DO NOT make a new build folder, because the app bundles require a lot of other files that are ALREADY IN the build folder.
 The setup script has already set that all up for you.
-Just select the build folder in XCode or QT creator and you are good to go.
-You can do the same for INDI and INDI 3rd Party.
+Select the "Choose" button and navigate to one of the following paths for the build folder as shown below.
+- ~/Projects/KStars-INDI-Mac-Dev/build/indi-build/indi-core
+- ~/Projects/KStars-INDI-Mac-Dev/build/indi-build/ThirdParty-Drivers
+- ~/Projects/KStars-INDI-Mac-Dev/build/indi-build/ThirdParty-Libraries
+- ~/Projects/KStars-INDI-Mac-Dev/build/kstars-build
+- ~/Projects/KStars-INDI-Mac-Dev/build/webmanager-build

 ![Configure Project Build Options](images/ConfigureProject.png "Configure Project Build Options")